 - To reinforce the utmost need for confidentiality and to ensure that staff and volunteers are adhering to good practice with regard to confidentiality and security;

-- To communicate to our network delivery partners their responsibilities in relation to safeguarding.
+- To communicate to our network delivery partners their safeguarding responsibilities

 If a safeguarding issue is raised with the DSOs, they shall:

 - Contact the police if a criminal offence has taken place;